silentorb/marloth-story/books/fairytale/part2.md

 "Really?
 I didn't know that.
 Does it have Marloth?"

 "This is a library, not a cosmotory.
 It holds books, not worlds.
-Of course, every book is vying for a piece of reality, but that's a different subject."
+Of course, every book is vying for a piece of reality, but that is a different subject."

 "No, I don't mean the world of Marloth, I mean the *book* of Marloth."

 "There is no such thing as a *book* of Marloth!"

 "Actually," said Mr. Mosspuddle.
 "I've read accounts of such a book.
-I don't know if any of those accounts are accurate, but if I were not constrained by my duties to the library I might be out searching for such a book."
+I don't know if any of those accounts are true.
+If I were not constrained by my duties to the library I might be out searching for such a book."